T-PYTHON-JULY-23/LAB-DJANGO-ORM-1/README.md

 # LAB-DJANGO-ORM-1

-## Using what you learned , Create a new Blog website .
+## Using what you learned , Create a new BlogWebsite .

 - Home page about the blog.
 - Posts page to view the posts.